Lt Gen Asim Munir appointed new DG ISI

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-RAWALPINDI: The newly- promoted three-star officer, Lieutenant General Asim Munir, has been appointed as the new Director General of the Inter-Services Intelligence (ISI).
+RAWALPINDI: The newly promoted three-star officer, Lieutenant General Asim Munir has been appointed as new Director General of the Inter-Services Intelligence (ISI).

 Another former DG Military Intelligence Lt Gen Nadeem Zaki Manj would replace Lt Gen Azhar Abbasi as Commander Mangla Corps.
 Lt Gen Mazhar Shaheen has been posted as Commander Peshawar Corps in place of Lt Gen Nazir Ahmed Butt.

-RAWALPINDI: The newly- promoted three-star officer, Lieutenant General Asim Munir, has been appointed as the new Director General of the Inter-Services Intelligence (ISI).
+RAWALPINDI: The newly promoted three-star officer, Lieutenant General Asim Munir has been appointed as new Director General of the Inter-Services Intelligence (ISI).

 Another former DG Military Intelligence Lt Gen Nadeem Zaki Manj would replace Lt Gen Azhar Abbasi as Commander Mangla Corps.
 Lt Gen Mazhar Shaheen has been posted as Commander Peshawar Corps in place of Lt Gen Nazir Ahmed Butt.